Columbia ISA

 When evaluating cable and DSL internet services, you should consider:

-Popularity: In the U.S., cable Internet enjoys greater popularity than DSL, although DSL has been closing the gap.
+Popularity: In the U.S., cable Internet enjoys greater popularity than DSL.
 Outside the U.S., DSL continues to hold the edge.

 Customer Satisfaction: In the U.S. cable services generally rate lower than DSL in customer surveys.